sprngr/hubot-youtube-v3/README.md

 # hubot-youtube-v3
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

-A hubot script for searching YouTube with the v3 Data API
+A hubot script for searching YouTube with the YouTube Data API v3

 Built as a replacement for [hubot-youtube][hubot-youtube]